pdjr-archive/venus-signalk-tank-service/README.md

 # venus-signalk-tank-service

-__venus-signalk-tank-service__ implements a solution for displaying tank data derived from multi-channel tank sensors like the Maretron FPM100 and the Garnet SeeLevel on a Venus OS device like the Victron CCGX.
+__venus-signalk-tank-service__ implements a solution for displaying Signal K tank data on Venus OS devices like the Victron CCGX.
+This may be useful because Venus OS cannot correctly process tank data that derives from multi-channel tank sensor devices like the Maretron FPM100 and the Garnet SeeLevel.
 Although designed to address Venus' multi-channel sensor problem, the project will, of course, inject any Signal K tank data into Venus and so make it renderable on a Venus display.